Jacques-HoldFast/property-estate-management-app/README.md

-# Property and Estate Management Application
+# Estatly - Property and Estate Management Application

-This project is a Property and Estate Management application built using Laravel for the backend and Vue.js for the frontend.
+Estatly is a modern Property and Estate Management application built using Laravel for the backend and Vue.js for the frontend.
 It is designed to manage properties, tenants, and estate-related activities efficiently.

 ## Project Structure